automl/ConfigSpace/docs/source/API-Doc.rst

 4) GreaterThanCondition
 -----------------------

-.. py:class:: ConfigSpace.conditions.GreaterThanCondition(child: Hyperparameter, parent: Hyperparameter, value: Union[str, float, int]) -> None:
+.. py:class:: ConfigSpace.conditions.GreaterThanCondition(child, parent, value) -> None:

-    The greater-than-condition adds the *child*-hyperparameter to the configuration space if and only if the *parent*-hyperparameter's value is greater than *value*
+    Adds on the ``child`` hyperparameter the condition, that the ``parent`` hyperparameter's value has to be greater than ``value``

-    :param Hyperparameter child: This hyperparameter will be sampled in the configspace, if the greater-than-condition is satisfied
+    :param Hyperparameter child: This hyperparameter will be sampled in the configspace, if the ``GreaterThanCondition`` is satisfied
-    :param Hyperparameter parent: The hyperparameter, which has to satisfy the greater-than-condition
+    :param Hyperparameter parent: The hyperparameter, which has to satisfy the ``GreaterThanCondition``
     :param str,float,int value: value, which the parent is compared to

 Example::